to Coral Reef Watch for its Data, Products, Methodologies, and Algorithms

 Recommendations for citing CRW methodologies and algorithms:

-1) Publications that provide an overview of CRW's Sea Surface Temperature (SST), SST Anomaly, Coral Bleaching HotSpots, Coral Bleaching Degree Heating Weeks, and Coral Bleaching Virtual Stations (formerly known as Coral Bleaching Indices) products:
+1) Example publications that provide an overview of CRW's Sea Surface Temperature (SST), SST Anomaly, Coral Bleaching HotSpot, Coral Bleaching Degree Heating Week, and Coral Bleaching Virtual Stations (formerly known as Coral Bleaching Indices) products:

 a) Journal article: